rmosolgo/rails-graphql-async-demo/README.md

 # Rails, GraphQL, Async demo

-This app demonstrates parallel HTTP and ActiveRecord calls using the [proposed AsyncDataloader](https://github.com/rmosolgo/graphql-ruby/pull/4727).
+This app demonstrates parallel HTTP and ActiveRecord calls using [AsyncDataloader](https://graphql-ruby.org/dataloader/async_dataloader).
 You could use this to speed up GraphQL-Ruby queries that do long-running external service calls.

 To enable the AsyncDataloader, use it in the schema configuration: